 fountain pen friendly?

 Vietnam (~70/30), India (30/70), Taiwan (30/70), Egypt (30/70)

-As more countries pull out of China and change their sourcing, I've noticed lately paper quality from any country is even more inconsistent than before as big business searches for the cheapest option.
+Post-COVID-19, many notebook companies have changed their sourcing.
+Paper quality from any country is even more inconsistent than before.
 So, for the time being, take the information in this section of the page with a grain of salt.
 These are very hazy guesses at this point.
 The brand specific information is more reliable.
 Only use this section if the brand is not on here and cannot be found on other fountain pen friendly lists.

 Paper is very smooth, sheen will show up less, quick drying, very good quality but typically pricey in the USA and online.

 Has more tooth to it, sheen will be very vibrant on this, slow drying on this paper, a little thinner than most paper, high amount of sheen visible.
 Can be gotten in white or cream colors.